MechSimulator

 • Watch the energy shading grow as you add mass — it provides a visual proof that Ep = ½kx² is the area of a triangle.

-• Push past the elastic limit (visible as the red zone) to understand why springs must be designed to operate within their proportional range.
+• Push past the elastic limit (red zone) to see why springs must be designed to operate within their proportional range.

 Understanding Hooke’s Law — Free Interactive Simulator

-Hooke’s Law is one of the foundational principles in physics and mechanical engineering.
-It states that the force needed to extend or compress a spring is directly proportional to the displacement from its natural length: F = kx.
-The constant k is the spring constant (or stiffness), measured in N/m.
-This law holds within the elastic limit — beyond that, permanent deformation occurs and the relationship becomes non-linear.
+Hooke’s Law states that the force a spring exerts is directly proportional to its extension: F = kx.
+The constant k is the spring constant in N/m.
+This law holds only within the elastic limit — beyond it, permanent deformation occurs.
+Use the simulator above to stretch the spring, watch F–x plot in real time, and compare series vs parallel configurations.

 Force-Extension Graphs & Energy